Skillet Pineapple Upside Down Cake

 Cake

-- In a large mixing bowl, add in the butter and granulated sugar.
-Mix on medium until combined.
-The mixture will be crumbly, not light and fluffy.
+- In a large mixing bowl, add in the butter.
+Mix on medium speed with a hand mixer until light and fluffy.

 - In a separate bowl, sift together the flour, baking powder and salt.